emilioastarita/lyricfier/README.md

 # change dir
 cd lyricfier

-# take some coffee and download all the internet
+# take some coffee and download all the internet with npm
 npm install

 # install the typescript compiler globally